AndersDeath/diary2/000-current.md

 # 31 Januar - Mittwoch - Berlin - 498 Tag der Einwanderung

 So, here we are.
 We left keys from Prinzenallee and moved finally to a new flat.
 It's really cool.
 The place is cozy and looks almost like I would like to see a place where I live.
 This is really cool.
+I have working table, chair, bed, bathroom, small closet.